Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving

 \textbf{\textit{ML learning phase.}} We evaluate three model types: K-Nearest Neighbors (KNN), Random Forest (RF), and Support Vector Machine (SVM), all coming from the Python scikit-learn library~\cite{scikitlearn}.
 Training is performed with 5-fold cross-validation, and hyperparameter tuning is conducted using the HalvingGridSearchCV method from scikit-learn.
 The details of the hyperparameter search space are reported in~\ref{appendix:ML hyperparameter search}.

-\textbf{\textit{Framework.}} All experiments are conducted with vLLM version \textit{v0.8.5}, except for the analyses in Section~\ref{sec: Performance Analysis}, which was performed earlier using version \textit{v0.5.0.post1}.
-In terms of implementation, we introduce minor modifications to the server components to collect auxiliary metrics and support additional arguments, and substantially update the benchmarking script to better emulate realistic online environments with adapters.
-When using multiple GPUs, a separate vLLM instance runs on each GPU, and requests are routed according to the output of the greedy algorithm.
+\textbf{\textit{Framework.}} Experiments use vLLM version \textit{v0.8.5}, except for the analyses in Section~\ref{sec: Performance Analysis}, which was developed earlier using version \textit{v0.5.0.post1}.
+In terms of implementation, we introduce minor modifications to the server components to collect auxiliary metrics and support additional arguments, and substantially update the benchmarking script to execute realistic online environments with adapters.
+In distributed scenarios, a different vLLM instance is deployed in each GPU with the adapter allocation provided by the placement algorithms, and requests routed according to their assigned adapter.

-\textbf{\textit{Hardware.}} All experiments are conducted on a node equipped with four NVIDIA Hopper H100 (64GB HBM2), 512GB RAM memory, and 80 CPU cores.
-When running the Digital Twin, the GPU is not utilized.
+\textbf{\textit{Hardware.}} Experiments are conducted on a node equipped with four NVIDIA Hopper H100 (64GB HBM2), 512GB RAM memory, and 80 CPU cores.